Qaggbgbgb/su25-team6/Game Platform SRS.md

 Describe what the rest of the document contains and how it is organized.

 ## 2. Product Overview
-This section should describe the general factors that affect the product and its requirements.
-This section does not state specific requirements.
-Instead, it provides a background for those requirements, which are defined in detail in Section 3, and makes them easier to understand.
 Factors that can effect the product include but are not limmited to the Users desires on the websites whether it is to purchase or provide games / services.
 The technology a user may use could have an effect on the requirements and the performace of the product.

 ### 2.1 Product Functions
-Summarize the major functions the product must perform or must let the user perform.
-Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
-Organize the functions to make them understandable to any reader of the SRS.
-A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.

 The product must allow the customer to purchase games and services as well as allow provider to offer their services.
              +------------------+
              |      Website     |